 They resided at Bidwell, Fayette County, where Ross was employed as a fireman at a sawmill circa 1900.

-The Kemps produced two children -- Ira Lloyd Kemp and Lawrence W. Kemp.
+Their brief union resulted in two children -- Ira Lloyd Kemp and Lawrence W. Kemp.

 Stella enjoyed visiting friends and relatives.
 Articles in the Connellsville Courier circa 1899-1901 mention her in connection with visits to Connellsville, Rockwood and Ohiopyle.